elc45/fisher-hmc-paper/main.typ

 need a loss function that maps the diffeomorphism to a measure of difficulty for HMC.

-This hard to quantify in general, but we can notice that the efficiency of HMC largely depends on the trajectory, and this trajectory does not depend on the density directly, but only the scores.
-We also know that HMC is efficient if the posterior is a standard normal distribution.
-So a reasonable loss function can ask how different the scores on the transformed space are from the scores of a standard normal distribution.
-If they match well, we will use the same trajectory we would use for a standard normal distribution $omega$, which we know to be a good trajectory.
-And because the standard normal distribution is defined in terms of an inner product, we already have a well-defined norm on the scores that we can use to evaluate their difference.
+This is hard to quantify in general, but we can notice that HMC efficiency largely depends on the trajectory, and this trajectory does not depend on the density directly, but only on the scores.
+We also know that HMC is efficient when the posterior resembles a standard normal distribution.
+So, a reasonable loss function can assess how well the transformed space's scores align with those of a standard normal distribution.
+And if the scores match closely, we a similar trajectory as we would for a standard normal distribution, which we know to be effective.
+This still leaves the question, which norm we want to use to compare the scores of the standard normal distribution with the scores of the transformed posterior.
+But since the standard normal distribution is defined in terms of an inner product, we already have a well-defined norm on the scores that allows us to evaluate their difference.
 This directly motivates the following definition of the Fisher divergence.

 == Fisher divergence